dfelinto/blender-manual/manual/editors/3dview/navigate/walk_fly.rst

 Fly/Walk Navigation
 *******************

-There are cases where it's preferable to navigate with first person controls, especially for large environments such as architectural models.
+The standard navigation controls are sometimes limiting, especially for large environments such as architectural models.
-In these cases orbiting around the view center is limiting.
-While zoom, pan and dolly can be used, it's inconvenient.

-With walk/fly navigation you can navigate around the scene where view rotation is performed from the cameras location.
+In these cases, it may be preferable to use first person controls instead, where you can look around while "standing" in one place rather than orbiting around a central viewpoint.

+Blender offers two such alternative navigation methods: Flying and Walking.
+You can initiate either method from the :menuselection:`View --> Navigation` menu.
+You can also initiate your preferred one (configured in the :doc:`Preferences </editors/preferences/navigation>`) by pressing :kbd:`Shift-AccentGrave`.

 .. figure:: /images/editors_3dview_navigate_walk-fly_view-navigation-panel.png

    View Navigation.

-In the :doc:`Preferences editor </editors/preferences/navigation>`
-select the navigation method you want to use as default when invoking the View Navigation operator.
-Alternatively you can call the individual methods from the :menuselection:`View --> Navigation` menu.

-Common use cases for walk/fly include:
+Common use cases for Fly/Walk include:

-Navigation
+Navigating
    This can be a quick way to navigate a large scene.
-Camera Placement
+Positioning a camera
-   When activated from a camera view, this will move the camera too.
+   When activated from a camera view :kbd:`Numpad0`, the camera will move along with you.
-Recording Animation
+Recording camera movement
-   Running from a camera with auto-keyframe and playing animation will record the motion as you make it allowing you to record the walk-through.
+   You can record the path you take by entering a camera view, enabling Auto Keying in the :doc:`Timeline </editors/timeline>`, starting animation playback, and finally activating Fly/Walk navigation.
+   The path will be recorded as camera keyframes which can then be used for rendering.

+   Animation playback can't be controlled while Fly/Walk navigation is active, so when you're done recording, you first need to exit the navigation with :kbd:`LMB` before you can stop playback.

 .. _bpy.types.WalkNavigation: